LauraRuis/msa/README.md

 Contents:

 - The full domain-specific language (DSL) that was used for structured data augmentation, including the meta-grammar, and the L-system programs for each adverb in gSCAN.
+See below in this README.
-- The full model architecture for both the baseline and the modular model.
+- The full model architecture and hyperparameters for both the baseline and the modular model.
+See folder `Architecture`
 - The code for all the experiments and the structured data augmentation.
+See folder `Code`
 - Scripts to run the experiments in the paper.
+See folder `Code/Scripts`
 - The actual predictions made by the models in all experiments are available once this repository is de-anonymized (too large files to upload).
 - The data used in all experiments are available once this repository is de-anonymized (too large files to upload).